-The Classification Office estimates the number of publications it expects to receive using trends in activity from previous years, and discussions with submitters and distributors.
+For forecasting purposes, the Classification Office estimates the number of publications it expects to receive using trends in activity from previous years, and discussions with submitters and distributors.
 Based on these estimates, the Office establishes targets for the number of publications it will process.
 The Office expects to meet demand and, where possible, allocates resources to enable this.

-Labelling Body submissions, and therefore revenue, have been reducing over time.
+Labelling Body submissions, and therefore revenue, have been reducing over time but are currently relatively stable.

-Forecast revenue from the Labelling Body for 2024/25 is \$376K.
-While this is an increase on the 2023/24 forecast, it reflects a 7% reduction on recent volumes and is consistent with the stagnation of commercial submissions over recent years.
-The forecast for out-years assumes that Labelling Body revenue will decline until the point when DVDs and games are no longer submitted.
+Forecast revenue from the Labelling Body for 2025/26 is \$386K.
+While this is a slight increase on forecast revenue for 2024/25, it reflects a reduction in comparison to actual volumes and revenue for the year to March 2025.
+Increasing revenue coupled with decreasing volumes is largely explained by an increase in the proportion of full-fee publications.
+The forecast for out-years assumes that Labelling Body revenue will decline to the point when commercial fees from DVDs and games have minimal bearing on forecast revenue.